o19s/solr_nginx/README.md

 sudo /etc/init.d/nginx restart
 ```

-4. Confirm you can only access specific handlers with your browser
+#### 4. Confirm you can only access specific handlers with your browser.

+Double check you can't take disallowed actions like updated documents and the like.

-5. SSH tunnel into the box to access solr admin, etc
+#### 5. SSH tunnel into the box to access solr admin, etc

 ```
 ssh -L8983:localhost:8983 your.solr.com